adambeagle/blueprintdemo/README.md

 The applications are equivalent in terms of end user experience, but are structured differently.
 The `blueprint` application is a refactored version of `monolith`, making use of blueprints and the application factory pattern.

 Both applications have the same requirements, so one virtual environment may be used for both.
-Both also use the default flask_sqlalchemy database &mdash; a temporary sqllite file.
+Both also use the default flask_sqlalchemy database &mdash; an in-memory SQLLite DB (note this means the DB will be empty when starting/re-starting the application).

 To run either application use `flask run` inside the application root directory (`monolith` or `blueprint`).